Mirror Mirror (film): Plot

-Clementianna enters her Mirror House, within which lives her reflection, the Mirror Queen.
-Clementianna has the Mirror Queen temporarily turn Brighton into a cockroach, and requests a love potion so she can make the prince fall in love with her.
-The potion turns out to be a 'puppy love' potion and the prince becomes devoted to her like a puppy dog.
-Under this spell, the prince agrees to marry her.
-Using dark magic, the queen attacks Snow White and the dwarves with two giant marionettes; but Snow White defeats them by finding and cutting their strings.
+The Queen enters her Mirror House to consult her reflection, the Mirror Queen.
+She has her temporarily turn Brighton into a cockroach as punishment for his betrayal and deception and requests a love potion to make Alcott fall in love with her, the same one she once used on Snow White's father.
+It turns out to be a "puppy love" potion, however, and Alcott becomes devoted to her like a puppy.
+Because of this, he agrees to marry her.
+Using dark magic, the Mirror Queen attacks Snow White and the dwarfs with two giant marionettes, but she defeats them by cutting their strings.

-On the day of her wedding, Clementianna arrives to find that Snow White and the dwarves have robbed the party and abducted the Prince; for her inability to handle bandits and for lying about Snow White's death, the aristocrats demand the queen be deposed.
-Back in the forest, Snow White manages to break the spell on Alcott with true love's kiss.
+On the day of her wedding, the Queen arrives to find that Snow White and the dwarfs have raided the party and abducted Alcott.
+For her inability to handle bandits and for lying about Snow White's death, the aristocrats demand for her to be deposed.
+Back in the hideout, Snow White breaks the spell on Alcott with true love's kiss.

-Snow White encounters Clementianna, who sends the beast after her.
-Prince Alcott tries to save Snow White, but the Beast captures her.
-However, the beast hesitates in killing her and Snow White sees that it wears a necklace with a moon charm on it similar to the one the queen wears.
-Snow White cuts the necklace off, breaking Clementianna’s spell, and restoring the beast to its true form: Snow White’s father.
-Clementianna begins to age rapidly and the Mirror Queen explains this is her punishment for using dark magic.
+Snow White encounters the Queen, who sends the Beast after her.
+It manages to catch her, but hesitates in killing her.
+Snow White sees the Beast wearing a necklace with a moon charm on it similar to the Queen's, and cuts it off, breaking the curse and restoring the Beast to its true form: her father.
+The Queen then ages rapidly, and the Mirror Queen asks if she's ready to know the price for using dark magic.

-Grateful to Alcott for his assistance, the king agrees to let him marry Snow White.
-At the wedding, an old hag appears and offers Snow White an apple as a wedding gift.
-At first, Snow White accepts the apple; but, as she is about to bite it, she realizes that the old hag is Clementianna.
-Snow White cuts a piece from the apple with her father's dagger and gives it to Clementianna, who reluctantly accepts it.
-The Mirror House shatters declaring it Snow White's story after all.
-Snow White, Prince Alcott, the King and the dwarves live happily ever after.
+Grateful to Alcott for his assistance, the King agrees to let him marry his daughter and never sees his ex-wife, the evil queen, again.
+At their wedding, an old hag in a hooded robe appears and offers Snow White an apple as a wedding gift.
+Snow White accepts it and is about to bite it before realizing that the hag is the Queen.
+She cuts a piece from the apple with her father's dagger and hands it to her.
+The Queen accepts defeat and takes the apple as The Mirror Queen affirms it was Snow White's story after all before the Mirror House shatters.
+Snow White, Prince Alcott, the King, and the dwarfs live happily ever after.